learning-at-home/hivemind/README.md

 ## Example Applications and Use Cases

-This section lists external projects that leverage hivemind for decentralized training.
+This section lists projects that leverage hivemind for decentralized training.
 If you have succesfully trained a model or created a downstream repository with the help of our library, feel free to submit a pull request that adds your project to this list.